jhpyle/docassemble/_docs/installation.md

 [data storage], you will need to run the following:

 {% highlight bash %}
-sudo update-alternatives --install /usr/bin/node node /usr/bin/nodejs 10
+sudo update-alternatives --install /usr/bin/node node /usr/bin/nodejs
+10
+wget -qO- https://deb.nodesource.com/setup_6.x | sudo bash -
-sudo npm install -g azure-storage-cmd
+sudo apt-get -y install nodejs sudo npm install -g azure-storage-cmd
 {% endhighlight %}

+([npm] is absent from [Debian stretch] due to security issues, so it needs to be installed from another source.
+If [npm] is available on your Linux distribution, it is probably sufficient just to run `npm install -g azure-storage-cmd`.)

 **docassemble** uses locale settings to format numbers, get currency symbols, and other things.
 Do `echo $LANG` to see what locale you are